Student Services Spotlight: Student Outreach and Support (SOS) Office

 Food security

-For students experiencing food insecurity, the Hawks’ Nest food pantry – in Room L-138 of the Andrew A. Mazzara Administrative Services & Conference Center) (ASCC) (Bldg.
-L) – provides food and personal hygiene items to students in need.
+For students experiencing food insecurity, the Hawks’ Nest food pantry (Room L-138) on the first floor of the Andrew A. Mazzara Administrative Services & Conference Center) (ASCC) (Building L on the main campus) provides food and personal care items to students in need.

 For questions or more information or to set up an appointment at the Hawks’ Nest, contact hawksnest@hawkmail.hfcc.edu.